adas2/algo-practice/README.md

 51. TreeZigZag: given a binary tree, find the zig zag traversal for the tree (leetcode)
 52. MatrixZero: Given a matrix convert the row and column of an element == 0 with all zeros; do this with constant space O(1)
 53. 01matrix: Given a matrix find the closest path of an element from the nearest zero. (leetcode)
-54. btree_inc_decr_sequence: Given a btree find the longest increasing or decresing sequence (does not have through go through root).
+54. btree_inc_decr_sequence: Given a btree find the longest increasing or decreasing sequence (does not have through go through root).
 55. repeated_substring: Given a string S, find the longest repeated substring (i.e. s="abcdabc" o/p="abc") -- Eugene Problemset 4/29
 56. count_repeated_elem: Count repeated elements in a sorted array (hint: using binary search)
 57. longest_palindrome (leetcode): Find the longest palindromic substring in a given string